What is Ansible?

 - It is written in Python, a very popular programming language that is familiar to our engineers, making it easy to extend.

-There is actually a fourth reason: it is open source.
+There is actually a 4th reason: it is open source.
 But this is a pretty common characteristic for this type of tool, so it is not a major differentiator.

 Ansible has been a huge investment for us.
-We come from other automation tools (Puppet was the most used for quite some time), but we needed a much more flexible solution, capable of matsching the flexibility of OpenIO SDS, which itself can be deployed in several ways and on the most heterogenous environments.
+We come from other automation tools (Puppet was the most used for quite some time), but we needed a much more flexible solution, capable of matching the flexibility of OpenIO, which itself can be deployed in several ways and on the most heterogenous environments.

 When I talk about ease of use, I really mean it.
 This is an Ansible playbook necessary to configure a three-node OpenIO cluster.
 It is easy to read and edit to reflect your cluster needs.
 With Ansible, we overcame all the limits imposed by other tools and it allowed us to build simple playbooks that can run for one as well as for hundreds of nodes, dramatically speeding up deployments while making sure that nobody tampered with single nodes.

-Now Ansible is our standard tool not only to deploy the SDS core, but also our WebUI, OIO-FS and all upcoming options.
+Now Ansible is our standard tool not only to deploy the OpenIO core, but also our WebUI, OIO-FS and all upcoming options.

 OpenIO is about storage, but Ansible works with all infrastructure components and every major vendor provides some sort of support for it.
 If you are a sysadmin with large infrastructure to manage, I strongly suggest you check out Ansible.
 It’s easy to learn how to use, and it can save you a lot of time when you need to perform highly repetitive tasks on your infrastructure.